maglore9900/shell_shock/README.md

 ## ToDo

 1) Consolidation of index and config files
-2) Support multiple local media locations
-3) Plugin dev documentation
-4) More in program playlist customization
+2) More in program playlist customization

 ## File Structure